- For whom is this program designed?

 The cost of your program will be as outlined in your enrollment agreement, along with your cost for books and other course materials.

-As a MPH graduate, you can pursue doctoral degrees in public health.
-Whether you’re interested in research (PhD degrees) or practice (DrPH degrees), there are a variety of doctoral programs in public health, some of them also entirely online with rigorous academic requirements.
+As an MPH graduate, you can pursue doctoral degrees in public health.
+Whether you’re interested in research (Ph.D. degrees) or practice (DrPH degrees), there are a variety of doctoral programs in public health, some of them also entirely online with rigorous academic requirements.
 Positions for professionals with public health doctorate degrees exist in academia, and in policy and public health organizations.

 Yes.
 You’re required to maintain a cumulative grade point average of at least a 3.0 (B) throughout the entire program.
 An individual course grade of C is considered passing.
 You are required to repeat any course in which you receive a final grade below a C.

 Besides textbooks, you’ll be required to complete a field practicum.
-You’ll have sole responsible for all costs associated with travel for fieldwork education.
+You’ll have sole responsibility for all costs associated with travel for fieldwork education.

 No, the program does not require a thesis.
-All students are required to complete a field practicum for 120 hours, and prepare a paper and an online presentation.
-Together, these 3 components along with the number of credits as described in the program fulfill the graduation requirements.
+All students are required to complete a field practicum for 120 hours and prepare a portfolio, comprehensive paper, and an online presentation.
+Together, these components along with the number of credits as described in the program fulfill the graduation requirements.